-Plenty of free time & want a part-time Etsy shop
+Plenty of free time & want a part-time creative business

-If you have the time to spend on growing your Etsy business slowly & steadily, then track metrics that reflect consistent growth in visitors and money coming through the door.
+If you have the time to spend on growing your online shop slowly & steadily, then track metrics that reflect consistent growth in visitors and money coming through the door.
 You have time to improve things like conversion rates and profit margins without rating your business as “less successful” for you.

 Segment by customer types and marketing channels

-Already have a full-time job & need to make Etsy worthwhile before going “full time”
+Already have a full-time job & need to make ecommerce worthwhile before going “full time”

 Plenty of people are in this boat!
-This is the tricky stage where Etsy doesn’t bring in quite enough money to quit your day job, but you need more time to grow your business to get there.
+This is the tricky stage where your shop doesn’t bring in quite enough money to quit your day job, but you need more time to grow your business to get there.
 How on earth will you fit everything in!??

 Here you need to focus on efficiency and making the most of what you already have.
 Maximise the value of the time you spend marketing by increasing conversion rates and how much buyers purchase in one go.